Free Books

 The license

 The books are free.
 WinRAR rules — copy them, share them, print them, give them away.
-The only ask: if you pass one to someone, send a line to wgberger@gmail.com saying who and why.
+Glass and Action, Edward, and Zinn are direct downloads.
+The memoir asks one thing: email wgberger@gmail.com saying who it's for and why.
 That's the price.

 Glassworld is CC BY 4.0 — use it for anything, just attribute.